NET-A-PORTER/connect-cache-control-middleware/README.md

 ### `cacheControlMiddleware.buildCacheControlHeader(cacheControlConfig)`

 A helper function, used internally, to consistently build `Cache-Control` headers.
-This is exposed publicly if one requires to set headers outside of Express' middleware chain e.g. `express-remote-handlebars`.
+This is exposed publicly if one requires to set headers outside of the middleware chain e.g. `express-remote-handlebars`.

 As with the `create` method, `cacheControlConfig` should be an object exposing respective `maxAge` and `staleWhileRevalidate` properties.